Peaceful protests to continue till CAA is revoked: Mamata

 The government would not give a single rupee to their families if the investigation proved the involvement of two persons in the violence during the December 19 protests against the Citizenship (Amendment) Act, the Karnataka CM had told reporters on Wednesday.
 The West Bengal chief minister asked students to carry on with their protests.
 She also told them that she will always be by their side.
 "Do not fear anybody.
 I warn the BJP not to play with fire," Banerjee said.

-The Trinamool Congress chief, who is leading a protest march from Rajabazar to Mullick Bazar in central Kolkata, alleged students speaking against the CAA are being threatened by the BJP.
+The Trinamool Congress chief, who lead a protest march from Rajabazar to Mullick Bazar in central Kolkata, alleged that students speaking against the CAA are being threatened by the BJP.
 "We express our solidarity with the students of Jamia Millia, IIT Kanpur and other universities who are protesting against the CAA and the NRC," she said.

+They have been also asked to vacate hostel rooms, she said.
+Thursday's rally by Banerjee was the fifth by her in 11 days in and around the city to build up a movement on the contentious amended citizenship act.

+At another gathering at the conclusion of her rally during the day Banerjee hit out at Prime Minister Narendra Modi saying "If you chase out everybody (infiltrators) how will you stay?"
+She iterated her description of BJP as a "washing machine" saying that by joining that party all stains are washed away.
+"The BJP paints other parties in black and takes pride to portray itself in white".
+TMC, she said, will fight for all the communities, "Because this is Hindustan.
+We will not allow any party to snatch away our rights...
+If needed we will lay down our lives to protect the movement against CAA".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)